Burgmann College PRINT 92

 Master from 1976 to 1980

-Dr Trevor Wigney was the second Master of Burgmann College from 1976 to 1980.
-Before coming to Burgmann in 1976, Mister Wigney completed a Doctor of Education at the University of Toronto in 1964 and soon after became a member of the Department of History and Philosophy of Education at the Ontario Institute of Studies in Education.
-After returning to Australia in the late 1970s, Trevor Wigney became a key and founding member of Educate Plus which advocated for educational advancement in Australia.
-During his time at Burgmann and thereafter he pioneered the establishment of alumni programs at both the University of Melbourne and the University of WA.
-Following his passing in 1991, Educate Plus (formerly ADAPE) created the inaugural Trevor Wigney Award to honour his commitment to Educate Plus, his work in advancement throughout Australia and his personal contribution to so many fellow professionals’ career development.
+Dr Trevor Wigney served as the second Master of Burgmann College from 1976 to 1980.
+Before coming to Burgmann in 1976, He earned a Doctor of Education from the University of Toronto in 1964 and went on to join the Department of History and Philosophy of Education at the Ontario Institute for Studies in Education.
+After returning to Australia in the late 1970s, Dr Wigney became a founding member of Educate Plus (formerly ADAPE) which advocated for educational advancement in Australia.
+During and after his time at Burgmann, he pioneered the establishment of alumni programs at both the University of Melbourne and the University of Western Australia.
+Following his passing in 1991, Educate Plus created the inaugural Trevor Wigney Award to honour his commitment to the field, his work in advancement throughout Australia, and his personal contribution to the professional development of his peers.

 Reverend Donald A Affleck